• Skip to primary navigation

 Why I love this recipe

-Like all Rice Krispie treats, these are easy to make.
+Like all Rice Krispies treats, these are easy to make.
 The only complication is making the multi colors.
 You could reduce this some by making only 2 colors, but I think 3 is the perfect balance of colors.

 And I love the decorating possibilities provided by the Peeps.
 I only used chicks and cut off some of the heads to use as decoration on top of the pan of treats.
 The headless portions I cut up and added to the Rice Krispies mixture to give an extra burst of marshmallow in the treats.